krangelov/daison/doc/tutorial.md

 avg_grade :: Student -> Double
 avg_grade s = fromIntegral (sum (grades s)) / fromIntegral (length (grades s))
 ```
 As you can see the tables/indices are just Haskell functions defined by using primitives from the Daison DSL.
-Here `table`:
+Here:
 ```haskell
 table :: String -> Table a
 ```